-2.9.1.1.
+- 2.9.1.1.
 The Contractor shall provide a part-time Medical Director to the Developmental Services service area.
-The Medical Director shall provide services that includes two days of psychiatric consultation services per week, and is allocated at 0.4 Full-Time Equivalent.

-2.9.1.2.
-The Medical Director shall:

-- Weekly dedicate one day to referrals from the ten Area Agencies and another day to referrals from Special Medical Services (SMS) and its child development clinics.
-These referrals may include the Medical Director performing evaluations, consultations and medication reviews; - Based on He-M 1201, chair Developmental Services' Medication Committee meetings and provide expert opinion and leadership to facilitate effective functioning of the Committee; - Assist the DHHS Developmental Services service area staff in addressing medical issues related to quality assurance activities or Sentinel Event Reviews; - d.
-Provide educational training to DHHS Developmental Services service area staff, Area Agencies, and subcontract agencies and other stakeholders, as identified by Developmental Services; - e.
-Provide expertise and assistance in efforts to improve New Hampshire's developmental services system; and - f.
-Respond to all referrals for evaluations and consultations made through the Area Agencies, SMS, and child development clinics
+The Medical Director shall provide services that includes two days of psychiatric consultation services per week, and is allocated at 0.4 Full-Time Equivalent. - 2.9.1.2.
+The Medical Director must dedicate two (2) days each week to the activities described below: - a.
+Referrals from the ten (10) Area Agencies, and referrals from Special Medical Services (SMS).
+These referrals must be prioritized over all other duties, and may include performing evaluations, consultations, and medication reviews by the Medical Director. - b.
+Based on He-M 1201, the Medical Director will facilitate Developmental Services' Medication Committee meetings as chairperson, and provide will provide expert opinion and leadership to ensure that the committee functions effectively. - c.
+Assistance for the DHHS Developmental Services staff in addressing medical issues related to quality assurance activities or Sentinel Event Reviews. - d.
+Educational training to DHHS Developmental Services staff, Area Agencies, and subcontract agencies and other stakeholders, as identified and directed by Developmental Services. - e.
+Providing expertise and assistance in efforts to improve New Hampshire's developmental services system.